kolsys/YouTubeTV.bundle/README.md

 * Full YouTube API v3 support
 * Does not required Google login and password
 * Navigation like YouTube Apps
-* Pagination and regional setting
+* Pagination and regional settings

 Installation
 -------